rdkcentral/xts_core/README.md

 - **Human-Readable Configuration**: YAML format makes it easy to define, review, and update command logic.

-- **Structured and Discoverable**: No need to memorize scripts or command sequences — just run xts list to see what’s available.
+- **Structured and Discoverable**: No need to memorize scripts or command sequences — just run `xts --help` to see what’s available.

 - **Easy to Extend**: Add new commands or workflows by simply editing or adding .xts files.